 }

-Dynamically hide the HubBox UI entirely if the cart contains ineligible items.
-Implement the callbacks.getShouldBailOut function within your config.
-This function must return a Promise that resolves to true to hide HubBox, or false to show it.
+Use this feature to hide the HubBox UI entirely when the cart contains ineligible items (e.g., oversized, hazardous, or high-value goods).
+Implement callbacks.getShouldBailOut within your config.
+The function must return a Promise that resolves to true to hide HubBox, or false to show it.

 config: {